 Ubud Art Market

 After traveling Bali for over 3 months we have learned a couple of tricks on how to live in Bali on a budget while also getting the most fare cost.
-This all starts with finding the best deals.
+This all starts with finding the best deals while shopping.
 I promise you if you are looking for clothes, souvenirs or any traditional Bali things this is where you will get the best deals.
 Make sure you bargain with them on the price.
 Things should be much cheaper here than anywhere else on the island.
 The main reason for that is most of hand made goods are made right outside of Ubud and Ubud is the central shipping hub to supply all the other markets around the south.

 If you have more than a day in Ubud we highly suggest you spend at least two days hopping waterfalls and all the hidden gems of Bali.
 This really gives you time to relax and get the feel for each and every one.
 If you plan to only spend a day in Ubud we really hope this helps you plan your day and prepare you for your trip. if you have any questions at all please don’t hesitate to leave a comment below.

 Pin It For Later!